 COP28 has begun and delegates are gathering in Dubai.
 In these opening days, TNC will again be at the forefront of negotiations with governments and business leaders to push for greater ambition to phase out fossil fuels, build more climate-resilient societies, and invest more in efforts to mitigate and adapt to the effects of climate change.

-This November, representatives from nearly 200 countries will come together to coordinate global climate action for the next year—an event referred to as COP27.
+From November 30-December 12, representatives from nearly 200 countries will come together to coordinate global climate action for the next year—an event referred to as COP28.

-COP27 stands for the 27th Conference of the Parties to the United Nations Framework Convention on Climate Change.
-That doesn’t exactly roll off the tongue, so in this guide we’ll stick with COP; you might also hear this referred to as the UN climate change convention.
+COP28 stands for the 28th Conference of the Parties to the United Nations Framework Convention on Climate Change.
+In this guide we’ll call it COP; you might also hear this referred to as the UN climate change convention.

-The climate COP is an annual meeting of delegates from nearly every country on Earth to negotiate global goals for tackling climate change, present their individual countries’ plans for contributing to those goals, and report on their progress.
+At the annual climate COP, delegates from nearly every country on Earth negotiate global goals for tackling climate change, present their individual countries’ plans for contributing to those goals, and report on their progress.